instanas2014/GenAIHybridRecommender/README.md

 ### Stremalit setup
 1. i use conda to setup streamlit setup.
 I provided a environment.yml.
 You can run below to install: conda env create -f environment.yml
+2. Please run to set your Open AI API Key -->  conda env config vars set OPEN_AI_KEY="<your key>"

-2. after that you can navigate to Notebooks folder and run streamlit run RecommenderUI.py
+3. after that you can navigate to Notebooks folder and run streamlit run RecommenderUI.py